Comparing Minimal and Non-Minimal Quintessence Models to 2025 DESI Data: Introduction

 The $\Lambda$CDM paradigm is arguably in tension with recent results from the Dark Energy Spectroscopic Instrument (DESI) collaboration, which has reported evidence for a time-evolving dark energy density \cite{DESI:2024mwx,DESI:2025zgx}.
 The survey combines Baryon Acoustic Oscillation (BAO) and CMB measurements, as well as three different sets of type Ia Supernovae (Sne Ia) data: Pantheon+, Union3 and DESY5.
 The analysis performed for each of them in the latest release indicates $2.8\sigma$, $3.8\sigma$ and $4.2\sigma$ tensions with the $\Lambda$CDM model, respectively.
 The DESI collaboration described the dynamical dark energy equation of state with the so-called Chevallier-Polarski-Linder (CPL) parametrization \cite{Chevallier:2000qy,Linder:2002et}:

 where $a$ is the scale factor and the parameters $w_{0}$ and $w_{a}$ denote the equation of state and its derivative today (a=1).
 Note that the cosmological constant is obtained for $w_{0}=-1$ and $w_{a}=0$.
 While the CPL parametrization is by no means fundamental or generic, it might be a good approximation in the range of redshifts\footnote{Redshift is related to the scale factor via $z=-1+1/a$.} to which DESI is sensitive ($0.295\leq z\leq 2.33$).
+Other alternatives and extensions of the CPL parametrization have also been discussed in the literature (see, for instance, \cite{Dutta:2008qn,Chiba:2009sj,Bhattacharya:2024hep,Bhattacharya:2024kxp,Nesseris:2025lke,Dinda:2025iaq,Ozulker:2025ehg,Gialamas:2025pwv}).